Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 Saves extra navigation to the RAW version of a message.

-#### 11. Expand HL7 Schema
+#### 11. Expand & Search HL7 Schema (was Expand HL7 Schema)

 Clicking on the first two columns of any HL7 message (full content view) will expand down the Segment so you can see the values next to their schema description.

-Clicking the expand all button available on some pages will expand all Segments.
+When clicked the Search Schema button is replaced with a search bar and all schema for currently visible messages is expanded.
+Use the search bar to hide schema fields that don't match the current search text.
+Empty the search bar and press enter to close all expanded schema.

-Can save you from having to navigate to the message's schema.
+Can save you from having to navigate to the message's schema and helps search through messages.

 #### 12. Compare HL7 Message Fields